ckeditor/ckeditor5/packages/ckeditor5-watchdog/tests/manual/watchdog.md

 1. Click `Simulate a random error` No editor should be restarted.

 1. Refresh page and type `1` in the first editor 4 times.
 The last time the editor should not be restarted.

-1. Run `restart both editor`.
-Both editors should be restarted.